-The standard onboard audio supported by the 810e chipset comes with audio drivers that are supplied on the Support Disk.
-The audio subsystem uses the onboard Line-In, Mic and Line-Out jacks to connect external devices and also uses any of the onboard CD-ROM audio-in connectors to process audio from a system CD-ROM drive.
+The standard onboard audio is supported by the 810 chipset and comes with audio drivers that are supplied on the Support Disk.
+The audio subsystem uses the onboard Line-In, Mic-In and Line-Out jacks to connect external devices and also uses any of the three onboard CD-ROM audio-in connectors to process audio from a system CD-ROM drive.